michaelmior/michael.mior.ca/contents/blog/calcite-cassandra-adapter/index.md

 author: michaelmior
 date: 2016-02-20
 template: article.jade
+summary: "It is now possible to execute SQL queries over Cassandra tables using an adapter for Apache Calcite."
 ---
 For those not familiar, [Calcite](https://calcite.apache.org/) is a generic SQL query optimizer which can execute SQL queries over multiple backend data sources.
 This is a powerful concept because it allows complex queries to be executed over sources which provide much simpler interfaces from [CSV files](https://calcite.apache.org/apidocs/org/apache/calcite/adapter/csv/package-summary.html) to [MongoDB](https://calcite.apache.org/apidocs/org/apache/calcite/adapter/mongodb/package-summary.html).